-Commercial Pilot Definition Pilot and navigate the flight of fixed-winged aircraft on nonscheduled air carrier routes, or helicopters.
+Commercial Pilot Job Description Pilot and navigate the flight of fixed-winged aircraft on nonscheduled air carrier routes, or helicopters.
 Requires Commercial Pilot certificate.
 Includes charter pilots with similar certification, and air ambulance and air tour pilots.

 Life As a Commercial Pilot

 - Monitor engine operation, fuel consumption, and functioning of aircraft systems during flights.